dannsam/xenko-docs/manual/input/gamepads.md

 {
 	public override void Update()
 	{
-		//Check if a gamepad is available
+		//Check if a gamepad is connected
 		if (Input.HasGamePad)
 		{
-			//Get a number of plugged-in gamepads
+			//Get the number of connected gamepads
 			int gamepadCount = Input.GamePadCount;

-			// Check each gamepad's status.
+			// Check each gamepad's status
 			for (int i = 0; i < gamepadCount; i++)
 			{
-				//Get analog thumbstick positions
+				//Get the analog thumbstick positions
 				Vector2 speed = Input.GetGamePad(i).LeftThumb;
 				Vector2 direction = Input.GetGamePad(i).RightThumb;

-				//Get digital buttons' status
+				//Get the digital buttons' status
 				if (Input.IsPadButtonDown(i, GamePadButton.X))
 				{
-					// Perform a repetitive action (for example: shoot).
+					// The action repeats for as long as the user holds the button down.
+					// This is useful for continuous actions such as firing a machine gun.
 				}
 				if (Input.IsPadButtonPressed(i, GamePadButton.A))
 				{
-					// Perform a one-time action (for example: use med-kit)
 					// The action is triggered only once, even if the user holds the button down.
+					// This is useful for one-time actions such as jumping.
 				}
 			}
 		}